-This equipment is built in accordance with the requirements of the international safety standards IEC60950-1, as basis for National safety regulation world wide.
-The safety standard covers information technology equipment including electrical business equipment intended to operate in "normal" environments (offices and homes).
-This safety standard imposes important requirements on the use of safety critical components, materials and insulation, in order to protect the user or operator against risk of electric shock and energy hazard and having access to live parts.
+This equipment is built in accordance with the requirements of the applicable international safety standards.
+These safety standards impose important requirements on the use of safety critical components, materials and insulation, in order to protect the user or operator against risk of electric shock and energy hazard and having access to live parts.
 Safety standards also impose limits to the internal and external temperature rises, radiation levels, mechanical stability and strength, enclosure construction and protection against the risk of fire.
-Simulated single fault condition testing reduce the risk of hazards and contribute to ensure the safety of the equipment to the user even when the equipment's normal operation fails.
+Simulated single fault condition testing ensures the safety of the equipment to the user even when the equipment's normal operation fails.